March, 2018: Added comments on “seaworthiness,” “seakindliness,” “hull balance”

-I do not recommend the use of portable generators on, near, or for the purpose of, powering AC electrical equipment on boats.
+I do not recommend the use of gasoline-powered portable generators on, near, or for the purpose of, powering AC electrical equipment on boats.
 Gensets used on boats should be UL-Marine certified, and “built in” to the electrical system.
-Gensets must be designed and installed to fully comply with all ABYC electrical safety recommendations.
+Gensets must be designed and installed to fully comply with all ABYC electrical and exhaust system safety recommendations.
 Portable, gasoline powered generators are generally not designed to be compatible with residential or vessel electrical systems, and often do not meet even the basic electrical safety and compatibility codes.
 When portable generators are placed ashore and long extension cords are run to the boat, life-threatening electrical hazards are potentially created.
 Differences in the internal design of portable generators make a big difference in safe use in any application, but can be very difficult for lay buyers and users to assess and accommodate.
 Carrying and handling gasoline to fuel portable gensets is hazardous.
 The exhaust of engines powered with gasoline has much higher concentrations of Carbon Monoxide (CO) than diesel exhaust.
 I recommend against the use of portable generators on boats.

 Sanctuary is fit with a 20# LP gas cylinder (propane) for our stove and oven.
 We have a Xintex (FireBoy) propane gas detector installed.
-We get a full year from a single 20# cylinder.
+We get a full year from a single 20# LPG cylinder.
 When convenient, it’s better to re-fill a propane tank than buy an exchange tank, because the exchange tanks are only filled to 17#, not the full 20#.